Britain's Hague plugs Eurofighter on visit to India

 “There is no moral conflict.”

-Akbaruddin said that as well as defense issues, plans to build a 1,000-km (600-mile) industrial corridor between India’s financial capital Mumbai and high-tech hub Bangalore figured during Tuesday’s talks.
+Akbaruddin said that as well as defence issues, plans to build a 1,000-km (600-mile) industrial corridor between India’s financial capital Mumbai and high-tech hub Bangalore figured during Tuesday’s talks.

 Osborne said Britain would open a 1 billion pound ($1.68 billion) credit line to invest in Indian infrastructure - the largest such facility extended to any sector in any country.